tnc-ca-geo/animl-api/documentation/README.md

 - **animl-api-graphql** - _Lambda function_
   - A GraphQL API (11) that serves as the lynchpin for the Animl application and manages the business logic and CRUD operations to a MongoDB Atlas database (12).
 It has a two paths: an `/external` endpoint that gets called by the animl-frontend UI and is protected by a Cognito authorizer requiring the user's ID token, and an `/internal` endpoint that is called by the animl-api-inference, IngestImage, and other internal Lambda handlers and requires and API key.
-    > [!NOTE]
-    > A full description of the auth strategy can be found here: https://github.com/tnc-ca-geo/animl-api/issues/37
+    > Note: A full description of the auth strategy can be found here: https://github.com/tnc-ca-geo/animl-api/issues/37
   - Users can configure “Automation Rules” to specify what ML models to request predictions from for their images and under what circumstances - for example, they can create an Automation Rule to request object detections from the MegaDetector model when an image is added to the database, and they could create another to request species-level predictions from a classifier when an “animal” Label is detected and created by MegaDetector.
   - When a new image record is created, the animl-api-graphql hander looks up what Automation Rules are configured for that image’s Project and submits it to the appropriate inference queue (either the inferenceQueue for real-time predictions, or a batch inference queue if the image belongs to a batch/bulk upload)
   - A full list of the supported GraphQL Queries can be found in `src/api/type-defs/root/Query.ts` and a full list of the supported Mutations can be found in `src/api/type-defs/root/Mutation.ts`